Niklas Hult

 Bo Niklas Hult (born 13 February 1990) is a Swedish professional footballer who plays as a left back for IF Elfsborg.
-Beginning his career with IFK Värnamo in 2008, he went on to represent IF Elfsborg, Nice, Panathinaikos, AEK Athens, and Hannover 96 before returning to Swedish football in 2022.
-A full international since 2012, he has won eight caps for the Sweden national team.
+Beginning his career with IFK Värnamo in 2008, he went on to represent Elfsborg, Nice, Panathinaikos, AEK Athens, and Hannover 96 before returning to Swedish football in 2022.
+A full international between 2012 and 2018, he won eight caps for the Sweden national team.

 Club career

 Nice

-In May 2014 Niklas Hult was signed by OGC Nice for a fee around €1 million, the French Ligue 1 club as they looked to strengthen for the 2014–15 season.
+In May 2014, Niklas Hult was signed by Ligue 1 club OGC Nice for a fee around €1 million, as they looked to strengthen for the 2014–15 season.
 He was described as a midfield workhorse with attacking and defensive qualities.

 Panathinaikos

-On 30 June 2016, he signed a three-years contract with Greek Super League club Panathinaikos for a transfer fee of €300,000.
+On 30 June 2016, he signed a three-years contract with Super League Greece club Panathinaikos for a transfer fee of €300,000.
 His contract, which ran until 2019, was worth €250,000 per year.

 During the summer of 2017, the Swedish international rejected a suggestion from Standard Liège, and at the same time he filed an appeal claiming his late payment from Panathinaikos.
 Later in the summer, the player's side claimed that the international left-back could leave as free from the club, either for Konyaspor or Standard Liège that was once again interested in his acquisition.
 Hult had no trouble withdrawing his appeal as long as he had a raise in his annual salary and extending his contract for another year.
 The greens put all the odds down, and as they figured that the player was one of the best player in the roster, on 21 July 2017, took the decision to table a new proposal for co-operation and increase his annual earnings by more than €100,000 while expanding his contract by 2020, that make the player's side to respond positively.
 Unfortunately during the 2017–18 season the financial problems of the club remained unresolved with Hult reportedly looking his next step in his career.

 On 30 January 2018, after his first appeal, Hult took again legal actions against Panathinaikos because of the money the Greens owe to him.
 He had not received his December's fee and in order to ensure his money decided to sue financially struggling greens.
 Nevertheless, between two sides there are negotiations in order to find a mutual solution and Panathinaikos receive money from his possible transfer in January's window.